Quick Answer

 Where the time goes every week

-Based on a typical sole trader doing 20 jobs a month, here is what the time breakdown looks like before and after automation.
-The chart shows weekly time spent on each invoicing task.
+Based on a typical sole trader doing 20 jobs a month (roughly 5 a week), here is what the weekly time breakdown looks like when you are invoicing fully manually, without the native sync or any automation.

 The ServiceM8 + Xero combination has a strong following among UK tradespeople.
 Here is what people are saying across Reddit, Instagram, and TikTok about automating the invoicing gap between the two platforms.